 What distinguishes this from a full British breakfast is the inclusion of black or white pudding, which is also known as drisheen.
 The bread served will also often be Irish soda bread to differentiate it from a full British breakfast.

 And, you may also find fried potato farl (quadrant-shaped flatbread) or boxty (Irish potato pancake) as an alternative to brown soda bread.

-A full Irish is usually served at breakfast time, but it is also popular at other times, sometimes to replace lunch.
-Rarely is it served every day of the week, now reserved instead for the weekend or on vacation in hotels and Bed and Breakfasts where no stay would be complete without one.
+A full Irish is usually served at breakfast time, but it is also popular at other times of the day, sometimes to replace lunch.
+Rarely is it served every day of the week, saved instead for the weekend to enjoy on a lazy Saturday or Sunday, or while on vacation in hotels and bed and breakfasts where no stay would be complete without one.

-Sausages, bacon, eggs (scrambled / buttered / rumbled/ poached egg /fried), black pudding, eggy bread, crumpets, kippers, bubble and squeak, jolly boys (pancakes), onions (fried or rings) corned beef hash, devilled kidneys, kedgeree, omelette, fried bread, toast, Derbyshire oatcakes, English muffins, tomatoes (grilled, fried), mushrooms, hash browns, baked beans, potato scones/tattie scones, Arbroath smokies, bannocks, butteries/rowies (lard-based bread roll), herring, haggis, Lorne (square Scottish) sausage, white pudding, laver bread, Penclawdd cockles, Glamorgan (vegetarian) sausage, Crempog (Welsh pancakes), wheaten bread, potato farl and potato pancakes.
+Over the years more foods have become interchangeable as part of a full breakfast in both Ireland and Britain.
+Some items you may see offered are eggy bread, crumpets, kippers, jolly boys (pancakes), onions (fried or rings) corned beef hash, deviled kidneys, kedgeree, omelette, fried bread, Derbyshire oatcakes, English muffins, potato scones/tattie scones, Arbroath smokies, bannocks, butteries/rowies (lard-based bread roll), herring, haggis, Lorne (square Scottish) sausage, white pudding, laver bread, Penclawdd cockles, Glamorgan (vegetarian) sausage, Crempog (Welsh pancakes), and wheaten bread.